kevin1061517/chatroom-using-websocket/README.md

         }
     ```
 2. Using Ping interval on the client-side and decrease the websocket session timeout on server-side

+   If websocket server doesn't receive any message in specific time, it will lead to timeout.
+So we can use this mechanism to decrease the timeout to close session if client doesn't send any ping due to offline.
    #### front-end
     ``` Javascript
         // send ping to server every 3 seconds